-SPES 470 SPES Senior Seminar - 1 Credit Hour SPES 485 Special Topics - Variable CreditOn Demand A focused investigation into a selected area(s) of health, physical education, recreation, and athletic training.
+SPES 470 SPES Senior Seminar - 1 Credit HourSpring This is a capstone course for senior majors in the SPES Department and is to be taken their last semester.
+Current professional issues are studied.
+In addition, the student will complete the following assignments: a comprehensive knowledge examination, position papers on current professional issues, a physical education philosophy, a formal personal resume, file all credentials with the KWU Placement Bureau, investigate jobs and graduate school opportunities and complete an exit interview with the SPES faculty.
+SPES 485 Special Topics - Variable CreditOn Demand A focused investigation into a selected area(s) of health, physical education, recreation, and athletic training.
 SPES 490 Independent Study - Variable CreditOn Demand Independent Study consists of research, reading, or other scholarly investigation or creative work.
-See Independent Study under Alternate Means to Academic Credit for a more detailed description.
-SPMT 365 Sports Law - 3 Credit Hours SPMT 535 Sports Management & Human Resource Development - 3 Credit HoursOn Demand This course is a study which examines the contemporary management thinking: issues of problem-solving, leadership, power, communications and managing in an organization; group dynamics and supervision; setting goals, performance appraisal, developing individual and organization resources; and career planning.
-SPMT 555 Sports Psychology - 3 Credit HoursOn Demand This course is an examination of the theory and research related to sports psychology.
+See Independent Study under Alternate Means to Academic Credit for a more detailed description. ,

+- SPMT 555 Sports Psychology 3 Credit HoursOn Demand This course is an examination of the theory and research related to sports psychology.
 Topics include sports motivation, perception, mental health consequences, emotional and behavioral disorders, and dynamics of physical activity.
-The theories and research of the cognitive, emotional and behavioral aspects of sports activities.
-SPMT 565 Sports Law - 3 Credit HoursOn Demand This course is a study of the legal implication of tort and liability law that affects the athletic competition both on and off the field of athletics.
-The course is an introduction to sports law in intercollegiate and professional sports, discussing areas such as drug testing, Title IX, antitrust and labor laws, collective bargaining, salary caps, free agency and issues of race and violence.
-Course emphasis is on fundamental legal principles applicable to sports and entertainment business, including law of contracts.
-Specific sport cases and issues are analyzed.
-SPMT 610 Gender Issues in Sports - 3 Credit HoursOn Demand This course is a study of human behavior as related to gender in sports organization throughout the world.
+The theories and research of the cognitive, emotional and behavioral aspects of sports activities. - SPMT 610 Gender Issues in Sports 3 Credit HoursOn Demand This course is a study of human behavior as related to gender in sports organization throughout the world.
 The focus is on understanding the individual, interpersonal and group process, which underlie gender issues and human dynamics within sports organizations.
 The course attempts to create awareness, identify specific strategies and change the culture of sports in which both women and men compete and work.
-Specific sport cases and issues are analyzed.
-SPMT 622 Financial Management in Sports Management - 3 Credit HoursOn Demand This course is an examination of the basic financial and accounting problems facing the operation of a sports enterprise.
+Specific sport cases and issues are analyzed. - SPMT 622 Financial Management in Sports Management 3 Credit HoursOn Demand This course is an examination of the basic financial and accounting problems facing the operation of a sports enterprise.
 The course concentrates on the unique characteristics of sports organization and programs, and provides the student with the skills necessary to effectively manage values, resources and revenue streams.
 Students will develop skill in financial analysis and an appreciation of the financial decision-making process in the administration of sports enterprises.

-Teacher Education Department
+Department of Teacher Education

-Director: Dr. Eileen St. John
+Dr. Eileen A. St. John, Director